pksorensen/WindowsAzure.WAAD.Management/README.md

 A multi tenant Windows Azure Active Directory application demo for management of Windows Azure subscriptions using Owin and Typescript

+If you want to try the demo without giving access to your production subscriptions and have a test subscription already placed on a default, that is the easiest way.
+If you have a test subscription you can also just create a new WAAD and move the subscription to that WAAD and create a test organizational user (remember to give him access to the subscription also in settings on management portal) and try out the demo and move it back when done.

+The easiest thing is ofcause just to sign in with your current organizational user and try it out.
+All the code is here on github if you want to check it out.
+But I take full responsiblity for any harm this app might cause to your subscription.
+It is only reading meta data on your storage blobs.

 ###Yes the code is ugly and hacky and contains no error checking.